EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>curAAAUsers</b>
 The number of current users logged on to this virtual server.

+<b>curTotalUsers</b>
+The total number of current users connected through this virtual server.

 <b>domain</b>
 The domain name of the server for which a service needs to be added.
 If the IP address has been specified, the domain name does not need to be specified.